Life Alert Review Summary

 Carbon Monoxide and Fire/Smoke Alarm Options – The company offers these add-on alert services.
 CO poisoning and fire are potentially important threats to the safety of the user.
 With standard medical alert systems, users can still click on the help button when the CO or smoke alarm sets off in their homes.
 However, these options allow the alarm signals to be directly sent to the monitoring center.

 3-year Contract – Life Alert ties the user into a 3-year contract.
-They do allow for cancellations under very stringent conditions.
-Users may find their contract terms hard to deal with in case things change.
+They do allow for cancellations under stringent conditions, such when the user has moved into a skilled nursing care facility.
+Users may find the contract terms a hassle to deal with in case things change.

-No Prepayment Discounts – While Life Alert’s base price of $29.95 per month for their standard service is alright, they do not offer any discounts for quarterly or annual pre-payments.
+No Prepayment Discounts – While Life Alert’s price of $49.95 per month for their service package is alright, they do not offer any discounts for quarterly or annual pre-payments.
 Most top medical alert companies are willing to slice a couple of dollars off their monthly fees if you prepay in advance.
 One or two dollars a month can add up after 3 years.

 Life Alert Detailed Review